Cat and Dog X-rays and Diagnostics in Arnold, MD

 A physical exam is a great preventive measure, but it isn’t always enough to determine a pet’s health condition.
 We use advanced diagnostic tools to get an “inside look” of your cat’s or dog’s body, allowing us to see what the physical exam can’t show.
 Our pet diagnostic services here at Arnold Veterinary Hospital have aided in the quick detection and treatment of illnesses, making them a critical component of veterinary medicine.

-Some of the most common diagnostic technologies we use include digital radiology, laboratory testing, and ultrasound—all of which are available in-house.
+Some of the most common diagnostic technologies we use include digital radiology (x-rays), laboratory testing, and ultrasound—all of which are available in-house.
 All diagnostic exams are safe and painless for your pet, and his comfort comes first.
 You can be assured that we take great measures to provide a calm environment while your companion is in our care.

 Digital Radiology (X-Rays) for Pets

-Digital radiology (x-rays) is one of the most commonly used pet diagnostic tools at Arnold Veterinary Hospital.
+X-rays for dogs and cats are one of the most commonly used pet diagnostic tools at Arnold Veterinary Hospital.
 Our hospital is equipped with state-of-the-art digital x-ray technology, which allows us to interpret most x-rays immediately.

 It also allows us to examine your pet’s:

 - Oral cavity

 An x-ray can detect fractures, tumors, foreign bodies, and other conditions.
 It’s completely safe for your furry companion, and just as with other services we offer, we make your pet’s health and safety the top priority.